 It seemed like just another team meeting in the McCareins Room at the Yordon Center Saturday, August 16.
 Take a look at behind the scenes footage of the Huskies unveiling of their new uniforms on August 16, pranking the team before revealing them.

-Joe Pawlak enters his first season as a graduate assistant on the staff of the Northern Illinois University football team working with the offensive line, a unit he excelled with as a player with the Huskies.
+Former NIU football player Joe Pawlak returns for his second season as a graduate assistant on the staff of the Northern Illinois University football team working with the offensive line, a unit he excelled with as a player with the Huskies.

-While this is Pawlak's first year on the NIU coaching staff, it is his third as a graduate assistant at NIU.
-He spent the past two seasons working under Director of Sports Performance Brad Ohrt in the NIU Strength and Conditioning Center.
+Now in his second year on the NIU coaching staff, Pawlak will begin his fourth as a graduate assistant at NIU.
+He spent the first two seasons working under Director of Sports Performance Brad Ohrt in the NIU Strength and Conditioning Center.
 In that role, Pawlak worked with several different Huskie sports teams.